partidodigitalpt/documentation/Statutes for a political party supported by a dapp.md

-# Statutes for political parties supported by a dapp
+# Statutes for political parties supported by dapps

 ## Chapter I: General provisions
 Fundamental principles to which party members adhere as well as general aspects; name, acronym, membership, working tools and partnerships.